UPPMAX/linux-command-line-201/docs/sessions/regular_expressions_and_grep/README.md

     - Learners can use `grep`
     - Learners have practiced using the `grep` manual
     - Learners can use `grep` to search for a regular expression
-    - Learners have sent text to `grep` using a pipe
+    - Learners can send text to `grep` using a pipe
     - (optional) Learners have seen the flexibility of `grep`

 ???- note "For teachers"